 For years, the Biomimicry Institute and founder Janine Benyus have asked, “How can nature-inspired design solve the world’s most pressing problems?”
 At the 2014 Clinton Global Initiative Annual Meeting, the Biomimicry Institute and the Ray C. Anderson Foundation upped the ante by asking, “How can we accelerate the commercial viability of biomimetic solutions to our greatest challenges?”

 The Biomimicry Global Design Challenge aims to accelerate market-ready, scalable solutions with a unique approach: “In Year One, we seeded biomimetic design concepts with cash awards,” explained Beth Rattner, executive director of the Biomimicry Institute.
 “Awardees were invited to return to demonstrate prototype solutions and compete for the $100,000 "Ray of Hope" prize with scalable solutions that can be taken to market.
-At the same time, another set of design concepts will be seeded through the 2016 Challenge, and the cycle will begin anew.”
+At the same time, another set of design concepts were seeded through the 2016 Challenge, and the cycle will begin anew in August 2016.”

 "Roughly one-third of food produced for human consumption is lost or wasted globally, meaning that one-third of global greenhouse gas (GHG) emissions associated with food production have been emitted in vain,” said Rattner.
 “Even when food is available, overall nutrition is declining due in large part to climate change and industrial farming methods.

 “On the other hand, the natural world offers a library of good ideas.
 Seeds have provided lessons on how to grow fruit trees in arid areas, wetlands have taught us how to recycle food processing water, honeybees are informing how we store harvested food, camels are inspiring better irrigation strategies, and a deep understanding of prairies is leading to a whole new way of producing food.
 We believe that nature has the key to solving our world’s food security issues, we just need to unlock the solutions.”